creativeprojects/resticprofile/README.md

 * **[--no-ansi]**: Disable console colouring (to save output into a log file)
 * **[restic command]**: Like snapshots, backup, check, prune, forget, mount, etc.
 * **[additional flags]**: Any additional flags to pass to the restic command line

+## Minimum memory required

+restic can be memory hungry.
+I'm running a few servers with no swap (I know: it is _bad_) and I managed to kill some of them during a backup.
+Anyway, for that matter I've introduced a parameter in the `global` section called `min-memory`.
+The **default value is 100MB**.
+You can disable it by using a value of `0`.

+It compares against `(total - used)` which is probably the best way to know how much memory is available (that is including the disk buffers/cache).

 ## Configuration file reference